 This hidden gem might be easy to miss in Back Bay’s restaurant laden neighborhood.
 But if you venture down Gloucester St., you’ll find Casa Romero tucked in a corner down a public alley.
 While they offer an array of Mexican delights, their tacos are a must-try.
 Take your pick from flavors like steak and cochinita, but we seriously recommend the fan favorite Tacos De Atun.
 The delicious menu item packed with tuna, sliced avocado, and grilled red pepper is the perfect option for those looking for a healthier handheld that doesn’t compromise taste.
 And isn’t that why you’re reading this post in the first place?

 Need a go-to #TacoTuesday spot?
 Chilacates is your new best friend.
-With two locations in Jamaica Plain, these tiny taquerias are known for their simple, yet delicious, homemade corn tortillas.
+With two locations in Jamaica Plain (and more in the works), these tiny taquerias are known for their simple, yet delicious, homemade corn tortillas.
 Don’t be intimidated by the line when you stop by (it moves fast) and be sure to enjoy their shrimp and chicken tinga tacos.
 The carne asada tacos are also a favorite.
 Packed with well-seasoned veggies, you might find yourself getting back in line for round two…

 Felipe’s Mexican Taqueria

 This Harvard Square taqueria has followed one simple principle since opening in 2004: ingredients should always be fresh and the recipes authentic.
 Which is why Felipe’s makes everything on-site in small batches (including their key lime lemonade and traditional guacamole) to ensure freshness.
 Their most popular menu item, though?
 The Baja-style tacos stuffed with fried shrimp or fish and topped with pickles, cabbage, pico de gallo, Baja sauce, and TONS of freshly-steamed veggies.
 These healthy-ish delights will definitely hit the spot.